 - Get to a safe place and call someone you trust. - Do not wash, go to the bathroom or change clothing if at all possible.
 This will help preserve physical evidence should you decide to take legal action.
 It is important to preserve evidence for the proof of a criminal offense.
-If you do change clothing, put all of the clothing you were wearing at the time of the assault in a paper (not plastic) bag.
+If you do change clothing, put all of the clothing you were wearing at the time of the assault in a paper (not plastic) bag. - Go to Carlisle Regional Medical Center within 96 hours to receive medical attention and collect evidence.
+Medical transportation is available through DPS.

-- Go to Holy Spirit Hospital Medical Center within 96 hours to receive medical attention and collect evidence.
-Medical transportation is available through DPS. - Contact DPS, Carlisle Police or the Sexual Violence Resource & Advocate for assistance and information on legal and conduct system options.
+- Contact DPS, Carlisle Police or the Sexual Violence Resource & Advocate for assistance and information on legal and conduct system options.
 You may file a report with DPS or CPD at any time of the day or night.
-Staff from the Office of the Dean of Students will assist you in notifying these authorities, at your request. - Speak with a counselor.
+Staff from the Student Life will assist you in notifying these authorities, at your request. - Speak with a counselor.
 A Wellness Center Counseling and Psychiatric Services staff member is available 24 hours a day and may be contacted at any time by calling DPS at 1111.
 If using a cell phone, call DPS at: 717-245-1111. - An On-Call Student Life staff member is also available to provide support and assistance.
 They may be contacted at any time by calling DPS at 1111.
 If using a cell phone, call DPS at: 717-245-1111. - Find support and strategies for healing and empowerment through the Sexual Violence Resource & Advocate, the Wellness Center, the Violence Prevention Coordinator, the Women's Center, YWCA Rape Crisis Services, friends, family, and other communities.
 Take action and take care of yourself!

-Understand the Reporting Process: YOU HAVE THE CHOICE
+Understand the Reporting Process: You Have the Choice!

 - To call just for information

 - To share your story

-- To seek counseling
+- To seek counseling and medical treatment

 - To seek support

-- To report the assault to DPS or local law enforcement
+- To file a report with DPS or local law enforcement

-- To file College Conduct charges
+- To file college Student Conduct charges

 - To pursue criminal charges, or

 - To file no charges